nadhirahanwar/myApp/README.md

 }
 ```

-* Maps each role to its respective permissions using the `role_permissions` pivot table.
+* Maps each role to its respective permissions using the `role_permissions` table.

 ---